-Laura Sanchez was arrested for first degree felony injury to a child.
+Laura Sanchez was arrested for first degree felony injury to a child in June.
+In August, she was indicted for capital murder.
 She has been booked into the McLennan County Jail.
 She was also arrested for a parole violation.

 A spokesperson for the Department of Family and Protective Services says there is currently a joint investigation between the department and law enforcement regarding Frankie's death.